Fly fishing is a rewarding activity that attracts every avid angler.

 - Folding staff for practicality

 - Comes with a camera seat attachment and a secure lanyard

 - Tends to separate in mud and moist land

 - Inadequate directions on how to use

-7. Aventik Wading Folding Staff – Best for Long Lifespan
+7. Aventik Fold-able Wading Staff – Best for Long Lifespan

 Another wading staff that is sure to keep you safe when fly fishing, the Aventik wading staff is a great investment to make.
 You will love the ease of retracting this staff with just one hand.
 When fully retracted, it goes up to 55 inches.

 This staff has 4 feet marking on its body.
 This helps you determine the maximum water depth that may be unsafe for you.
 With multiple functions, you can use this while fly fishing, trekking, or wading.

 We like the fact that this staff is undeniably strong and secure.
 It is corrosion-resistant, too, and we love the rule marks on the body.
 But it is just a slightly pricey wading staff, although well worth the cost.

 - Water depth warning sign included